Nilandohnjosh/Guess-the-number/README.md

-Number guesser using DOM manipulation
+Number guesser using DOM manipulation.
+Guessing between 1 and 20.